vishal-1344/vishal-1344/README.md

 I study intelligence as a dynamical interactive process.
 My research focuses on adaptive inference, stability-aware reasoning, and latent geometric structure in learned systems.
-I investigate how models regulate their own computation, detect instability, and adapt internal representations over time—drawing on ideas from control theory, nonlinear dynamics, signal processing, and structured multi-agent coordination.
+I investigate how models regulate their own computation, detect instability, and adapt internal representations over time, drawing on ideas from control theory, nonlinear dynamics, signal processing, and structured multi-agent coordination.

 ---